LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

-# Http Routing
+# HTTP routing

-The router is the component in charge of translating incoming HTTP Requests to action calls (a static, public method of a Controller).
+The router is the component in charge of translating each incoming HTTP request to an action call (a static, public method of a controller).

 An HTTP request is seen as an event by the MVC framework.
 The event contains two major pieces of information:

-- The Request path (such as `/clients/1542`, `/photos/list`), including the query string.
+- the request path (such as `/clients/1542`, `/photos/list`), including the query string.
-- The HTTP method (GET, POST, ...)
+- the HTTP method (GET, POST, ...).

 Routes are defined in the `conf/routes` file, which is compiled.
 This means that you’ll see route errors directly in your browser: